Skip to content Skip to sidebar Skip to footer

 The Stunning Serpent Mound Is Ancient Ohio’s Greatest Achievement

-Serpent Mound is the largest documented surviving example of a prehistoric effigy mound in the world, and it’s right here in Ohio.
+Serpent Mound is the largest documented surviving example of a prehistoric effigy mound in the world — and you don’t have to leave Ohio to see it.

 The Enigma of Serpent Mound